 At the end of the project, the project technical editor works with IEEE-SA editorial staff to prepare the draft for publication.
 This section describes that process.

-The project technical editor supplies sources and graphics files to the IEEE-SA matching the draft approved (or pending approval) by the standards board.
+The project technical editor supplies sources and graphics files to the IEEE-SA, matching the draft approved (or pending approval) by the standards board.

 The first feedback from the SA editor is a marked up copyedit pdf.